spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 Pubic bone age estimation in adult women. *Journal of Forensic Sciences,* 53(3):569-577.

 * *Purpose:*  Age estimation for older females, re-defining the Suchey-Brooks phases V and VI, and adding phase VII.
-* *Sample:*  Reference population data derived from Balkan (n = 85) and Eastern Tennessee (n = 104) samples, totaling 189 females.
+* *Sample:*  n = 189 females; Balkan (n = 85) and William M. Bass Donated (WBD) Skeletal Collection (n = 104)
+* The calculated mean and standard deviations for the WBD sample are listed below can be applied to an American female population.
+* Phase IV: 35.5 +/- 3.8 yrs
+* Phase V: 49.7 +/- 5.8 yrs
+* Phase VI: 64.2 +/- 9.0 yrs
+* Phase VII: 74.2 +/- 10.9 yrs

 ## **Blankenship JA, Mincer HH, Anderson KM, Woods MA, Burton EL (2007)**
 Third molar development in the estimation of chronologic age in American Blacks as compared with Whites. *Journal of Forensic Sciences,* 52(2):428-433.

-* *Purpose:*  Age estimation of African American populations by scoring third molar development radiographically using the Demirjian et al. stages.
+* *Purpose:*  Age estimation of African American populations by scoring third molar development radiographically using the Demirjian et al. stages (A-H).
-* *Sample:*  Reference population data derived 637 African Americans between the ages of 14 and 24 compared to 563 American Whites from Demirjian’s prior study.
+* *Sample:*  n = 637 African Americans and n = 563 American Whites, between 14.0 and 24.9 years, from across the United States and Canada.
+The American White sample was obtained from a previous study.
 * Black–White differences were significant with developmental stages occurring in Blacks a year or so earlier than Whites.
 * The empirical likelihood that an African American male with fully developed M3's is at least 18 years old is 93% and that for African American female is 84%.
 Corresponding risks for Whites are 90% and 93%, respectively.